datacamp-content-public/courses-in-improving-model-performance-with-linear-algebra-in-python/chapter1.md

 2. Write the command to compute the total daily exportation for each product within the two years.
 3. Write the a code to computer the  per- product total income made for the first year.
 4. Write the a code to computer the  daily total income made for the second year.
-5. Compute the total amount of income for the period of each income.
+5. Compute the total amount of income for the period of the two years.

 # Question 2